Chapter 1: Witch.

 I had always enjoyed the night, the darkest hour was my favourite, the eclipse a very close second.
-I love seeing the stars etched into the dark sky like that game we used to play with dots connecting lines between each one to make squares, but this time you invent new constellations so you could easily draw and read your own map to your own land.
+I love seeing the stars etched into the dark sky like that game I used to play with some of my siblings, making dots connecting lines between each one to make squares, but this time you invent new constellations so you could easily draw and read your own map to your own land.
 Create everything you like, painting and writing your own stories of every tiny little star.

 It always made me wonder how it would feel to go closer to one, take one’s first steps on one, and where they would disappear in the mourning.

 I stretched and I felt a cold material under my fingertips, the feeling of moss.
-As much as I loved the company of the moon, the night bought on it’s own challenges, For one, I was freezing, and the moss looked quite soft and inviting, I stood up and pulled at the moss, trying to tear it.
+As much as I loved the company of the moon, the night brought on it’s own challenges.
+For one, I was freezing, and the moss looked quite soft and inviting, I stood up and pulled at the moss, trying to tear it.